-The evolution of the component centers can be seen in Figure 3 in the parameter space for the normalized entries $y{1;t}$ and $y{2;t}$, and $y{3;t}$ and $y{4;t}$ plotted against each other.
+The evolution of the component centers can be seen in Figure 1.3 in the parameter space for the normalized entries $y{1;t}$ and $y{2;t}$ , and $y{3;t}$ and $y{4;t}$ plotted against each other.

-The evolution of the estimation of regression coefficients of two of the components (to save space) is shown in Figure 4.
+The evolution of the estimation of regression coefficients of the components is shown in Figure 1.4.
 The stabilization of the estimation can be seen, where after the initial search the steady-state is reached.

-Fig. 3.
+Fig. 1.3.
 Evolution of three component centers.
 The start position is denoted by 'x', and the end of the search is marked by 'o'.
 The density of points corresponds to the speed of movement.